carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ![Amazon Kinesis](https://d1.awsstatic.com/Digital%20Marketing/House/1up/products/kinesis/Product-Page-Diagram_Amazon-Kinesis-Data-Streams.e04132af59c6aa1e9372cabf44a17749f4a81b16.png)

 - It is PaaS for collecting, processing, and analyzing streaming real-time data in the cloud (video, audio, logs, analytics etc.) and process/analyse that data in real time.
 Real-time data generally comes from IoT devices, gaming applications, vehicle tracking, click stream, etc.
+- Use Case: An automotive company plans to implement IoT sensors in manufacturing equipment that will send data to AWS in real time.
+The solution must receive events in an ordered manner from each asset and ensure that the data is saved for future processing.
+  - Use Amazon Kinesis Data Streams for real-time events with a partition for each equipment asset.
+Use Amazon Kinesis Data Firehose to save data to Amazon S3.
+  - Amazon Kinesis Data Streams is the ideal service for receiving streaming data.
+The Amazon Kinesis Client Library (KCL) delivers all records for a given partition key to the same record processor, making it easier to build multiple applications reading from the same Amazon Kinesis data stream.
+Therefore, a separate partition (rather than shard) should be used for each equipment asset.
+  - Amazon Kinesis Firehose can be used to receive streaming data from Data Streams and then load the data into Amazon S3 for future processing.

 #### Kinesis Video Streams